robertjchristian/service-seed/README.md

 <h2>Service Seed</h2>

 <h3>About</h3>
 Service seed is a starting point for service implementations.
 It is a fork of the Netflix/karyon project found on github, with additional features.
 The purpose of the seed is to enable homogenous, SOA-focused webservice development.
-Out of the box, the seed offers support for:
+Out of the box, the seed offers support for and examples of:

 * Java webservice development (Jersey stack and working examples)
 * Dynamic webservice development (runtime-deployment of Javascript-defined webservices)